-Working carers If you are juggling work with caring for family or friends, you are not alone - there are up to five million working carers in the UK.
+Working carers If you are juggling work with caring for family or friends, you are not alone - there are 223,000 working carers in Wales.
 There are rights you have in the workplace that might help you to combine work and care (see pages 37-38).
 As well as these statutory rights, you may also have additional contractual rights.
 In addition to your rights at work, there might be other ways to strike a better balance, such as accessing relevant support at work (see page 39), or outside of your employment.
 If you are struggling to manage work and care and are thinking of leaving work, it is important to consider the full implications this could have on your income, quality of life and future pension entitlements.
 You could get a benefits check to find out what your financial situation would look like if you were to leave work or reduce your hours (see page 27).
 Before deciding to give up work, it's worth seeing if you can improve your situation.
 See if there are any rights you have at work that could support you with your caring commitments (see pages 37-38), and check what other sources of help are available (see page 39).
+Our Working Carers Guide - Wales provides lots more information on balancing work and care: carersuk.org/wales/workingcarers